cogentcore/core/pages/examples/basic/content/docs/index.md

-# Welcome to the Webcore docs!
+# Welcome to the Pages docs!

-To get started, read [our helpful guide on getting started!](gettingstarted)
+To get started, read [our helpful guide on getting started!](getting-started)